 During the World Routes 2021 in Milan, Italy, it was shown that investors are eagerly searching for new projects to fund even in this sluggish recovery period.
 In an interview with aviation online, Rob McKinney discusses the launch of his project, Pacific Airways, a cost-effective carrier that connects destinations between the U.S. and Asia with a hub in Alaska.
 Pacific Airways is a spin-off of the RAVN Alaska airline that went bankrupt during the pandemic.
 At the time of the interview, the CEO already had a third of his estimated costs funded by investors.

 Finally, in an important article written by multiple authors, McKinsey and Company report five fundamental shifts in the aviation industry and make suggestions along the way.
 One of which is the call to use the slow recovery to restructure internal operations within the airline companies.
-“Before the pandemic, airlines roughly spent 5 percent of their revenue on IT.
-This is relatively low compared with other sectors,” The authors of the article write, “By means of comparison, the retail industry spends around 6 percent on average and financial services 10 percent.”
+“Before the pandemic, airlines spent 5 percent of their revenue on IT.
+This is relatively low compared with other sectors,” The article’s author writes, “By means of comparison, the retail industry spends around 6 percent on average and financial services 10 percent.”

 Here’s a summary outline of the trends above: